Look after yourself

 ...and if you have to sit a lot at work or practice, find ways not to.

+When you eat and what you eat matters.
 Try eating differently at breakfast and lunchtime to give yourself more energy.
 Avoid alcohol and other drugs if you’re feeling down, alcohol especially will make things worse.

 If you think someone is having suicidal thoughts, talk to them about it.
 Asking them if they’re considering hurting themselves or of committing suicide won’t make it happen, but it may release the pent-up strain of the pain they feel and open them up to seek help.